SquareSR/Testing-Red-Classic/README.md

 > Talk to all trainers on the bridge rather than letting them see you, except for the last trainer/rocket

+Our rival leads with a Pidgeotto that knows Sand Attack.
+If you are hit by sand attack, do the following:

-If you get hit by only 1 sand attack,
+- If you get hit by only 1 sand attack,
+	- HA spam (+PS) Pidgeotto
+	- HA spam Abra
+	- First turn on Rattata, swap to your Spearow/Pidgey

-- HA spam (+PS) Pidgeotto until it faints, HA Abra, then swap to Bird on Rattata and let your Bird get KO’d before swapping back to Nido.
+	- Let your Bird get KO’d before swapping back to Nido

-If you get hit by 2+ sand attacks,
+- If you get hit by 2+ sand attacks,

-- Keep hitting pidgeotto until it is one hit from being KO’d (if you accidentally KO Pidgeotto, then HA spam Abra and swap to Bird on Rat like above)
-- Then swap to Squirtle to spam Tail Whip and let it be KO’d by pidgeotto: doing so avoids getting a chance to get sand-attack again after swapping back.
-- (note: you can use a turn to potion Nido while squirtle is out)
+	- Swap to Squirtle once Pidgeotto has been hit by at least 2 HAs
+	- Use a potion on Nido, if needed, and then spam tail whip until Squirtle faints

 Bridge Rival: